Automorphism groupoids in noncommutative projective geometry: Preliminaries on noncommutative projective geometry

-We say that $A$ and $B$ are graded Morita equivalent if $\GR A$ is equivalent to $\GR B$ by a graded functor, i.e. a functor which induces a map of graded rings on $\Hom$ spaces.
-For connected graded algebras, $A$ and $B$ are graded Morita equivalent if, and only if, they are isomorphic.
+We say that $A$ and $B$ are graded Morita equivalent\footnote{Unfortunately, this terminology is used differently by different authors.
+Our usage follows Zhang's and is justified by the following proposition.} if $\GR A$ is equivalent to $\GR B$ by a functor $F$ which induces a map of graded rings on $\Hom$ spaces, i.e.\ $F(\Hom_{\GR A}(M,N)_{r})\subseteq \Hom_{\GR B}(FM,FN)_{r}$.
+For connected graded algebras, such as those we consider, we have the following equivalent characterisations.